Perfume Making in Seoul, Korea [Sponsored by Trazy]

 Perfume Making in Seoul

-The first thought I had was, it’s a hipster place with a feminine touch.
+The first thought I had was that it’s a hipster place with a feminine touch.
 Surprisingly, there was no overpowering scent wafting through the air.
 Nice cosy shop with bottles of perfumes and scents displayed neatly on the shelves.
-Other than the “ingredients” of the perfume, GN Perfume also showcases their own concoctions that are for sale.
+Other than the “ingredients” of the perfume, GN Perfume also showcases its own concoctions that are for sale.

 Perfume Making